 Contracting every abdominal muscle, from the deepest to the most superficial, to promote spinal stability and efficient biomechanics is what is coined as “abdominal bracing.”
 Almost any coach or trainer uses the example of tensing the core as if you were about to get jabbed in the stomach.
-However, I think a more effective comparison is the simulation of birth (although, as a male, I fortunately will never have to experience the real thing, nor can I say I have a firm understanding of what it feels like).
 In addition to tensing the core, this pretend scenario also gets you to push out with your stomach as if you were about to expel an object.

 Bracing is just one of the things that must happen in order to increase spinal safety.
 However, sometimes bracing is not enough to maintain proper spinal alignment.
 This is especially true in certain exercises where the back musculature has a greater role in the movement, such as in the deadlift and all of its variations (Romanian deadlift (RDL), kettlebell swing, etc).

 The RDL is the most basic of the deadlifts and is easily butchered, due to lack of kinesthetic awareness (not knowing what it feels like to properly perform a movement) and lack of strength (inability to maintain form throughout the movement).
-In my experience from teaching the RDL, lack of strength usually is not the limiting factor when a beginner attempts this exercise, since the weight is kept relatively light.
+Lack of strength usually is not the limiting factor when a beginner attempts this exercise, since the weight is kept relatively light.
 Novice individuals have a tendency to round the back when first attempting this movement.
 The vertebral discs are not a huge fan of being put into that position.
-When heavier loads are introduced, the possibility of one of your discs bursting out of your back and impacting the throat of an innocent bystander increases.
+When heavier loads are introduced, the possibility of one of your discs bursting out of your back increases.
 Practice getting into this position before increasing weight.

 Other common errors